5 Best API for Stock Market Data All Over the World [2026]

 • Global stock coverage across US, European, Asian, and emerging markets

-• Options chains for derivatives analysis
+• Options chains

 Pricing (via API.market):